Ron-Ash/Programming-projects/PYTHON_PROJECTS/PhotoEncoder/readme.md

 A program which can encrypt either a photo (will be translated into black and white) or a piece of text within a 'base' photo.
 I created this project after being introduced to the concept of cybersecurity and cryptography.
 - python

+### Notes:
+- code was written when I was in year 12 (2020) and before I officially/structuredly learned python and thus the code/UI is abit rudimentary and require hard-code changes to variables instead of user inputs on run-time.
+Future iterations and improvements are advised.

 pathways used can be either absolute or relative

 ## Development Environment: